wdonahoe/fluxes/README.md

 LGR_fluxes.py
 ==========

-Author: William Donahoe, wdonahoe@udel.edu
+Author: William Donahoe, wdonahoe@udel.edu, 2014

-Description: This is a small python package that calculates the CO2, CH4, and H2O fluxes for a single LGR output file.
+Description: This is a small python executable that calculates the CO2, CH4, and H2O fluxes for a series of LGR output files on Linux and OSX.

 Unpack
 ==========
-To first use LGR_fluxes.py, unpack fluxes.tar.gz.
+To first use LGR_fluxes, unpack fluxes.tar.gz.

 On linux,